hyperledger/fabric-sdk-node/docs/tutorials/fabtoken.md

 ```

 #### Use case 4: redeem tokens
-Before a user redeems his tokens, he must get the token id(s) that he wants to transfer.
+You can only redeem tokens owned by yourself.
+Call the "list" method to get the token id(s) you want to redeem.
-Assume user2 wants to redeem "tokenid2" and he wants to redeem 100 out of 300.
+Assume user2 wants to redeem 100 out of 300 from the "tokenid2" token.
 ```
 // create a TokenClient instance from client2 const user2Tokenclient = client2.newTokenClient(mychannel);